-Eurasian Sparrowhawk (Accipiter nisus) is quite common bird of prey nowadays though by the late 1950's theirs numbers crashed across the UK and they almost disappear from eastern England.
-Today the British population is about 32,000 breeding pairs with some 8,000-12,000 pairs in Scotland.
-The birds prefer lowland therefore they are often absent or at very low densities in upland areas of Scotland, the Western Isles and Shetland.
+Eurasian Sparrowhawk (Accipiter nisus) is one of the most common birds of prey nowadays but by the late 1950's theirs numbers crashed across the UK and they almost disappeared from eastern England.

-Without a doubt the first day was the best - the male Sparrowhawk gave us a superb show though the beginning of the day was not promising at all.
+Without a doubt the first day was the best though the beginning of the day was not promising at all.
 Four hours of waiting without a sign of a Sparrowhawk was a bit nerve racking but finally an opportunist Sparrowhawk couldn't resist a temptation to visit a feeding station which attracts an extraordinary number of small birds.

 The male Sparrowhawk landed on of the post and scanned the area looking for birds.
 He looked incredibly focused.